micahlmartin/jvx/CONTRIBUTING.md

-# Contributing to JViz
+# Contributing to JVX

-Thank you for your interest in contributing to JViz!
+Thank you for your interest in contributing to JVX!
 This document will guide you through the contribution process.

 ## Prerequisites